 A real insider tip is to go hiking in Killarney Provincial Park

 Hiking at Killarney Provincial Park is an experience that makes you feel Canada first hand.
-The Killarney Provincial Park (Map) is hardly known in Germany - wrongly, I think.
-Walking in Killarney Provincial Park is a real outdoor experience.
-Nature lovers in particular will feel at home there.
+The Killarney Provincial Park (Map) is hardly known in this country - wrongly, I think.
+Hiking in Killarney Provincial Park is a real outdoor experience.
+Especially nature lovers will feel comfortable there.
 Only five hours drive north of Toronto It leads to a still very primitive world, where black-tailed deer, brown bears and Canada geese are more frequently seen than humans, especially in autumn, when the Canadian holidays are over.
 As soon as you leave Highway 69 you will see more wild animals at the end of September than other vehicles.
 On the way you pass ponds, which are often so overgrown that you only find some open water areas in the middle of the lake.
 Beavers like to build their buildings here and early in the morning you can often see moose on their shores.

 Hiking in the early morning at Killarney Provincial Park

-In fact, one should also get up early in Killarney Provincial Park to experience the magical moments of autumn Ontario offer at the lakes and pools: haze veils rise over dew-soaked meadows and are reflected in the morning sunlight - an image that you will surely not forget quickly.
+In fact, one should also get up early in Killarney Provincial Park to experience the magical moments of autumn Ontario offer at the lakes and ponds: Haze veils rise above dew-soaked meadows and are reflected in the morning sunlight - an image that you will surely not forget so quickly.
 Such a morning is also nice at Lake Huron or one of the bays.
 Killarney is on such a side arm.

 It is therefore worth going out there shortly after sunrise.
 The play of colors that awaits you is breathtaking.
 When mist swirls deep over the water and the seagulls set off on their first flight of the day, it is an unforgettable morning.
 Then your own breath forms clouds when you exhale, and the fresh morning air refreshes after coming from Sudbury.